-While libraries are closed due to social distancing regulations the following recommendations are available in a variety of formats including eBook and/or eAudiobook for download to your own device.
+While libraries are offering reduced services due to social distancing, remember we have titles available in a variety of formats including eBook and/or eAudiobook for download to your own device.

 If you are a member of the library you will be able to find the books in our online catalogue and take them out on loan.
 The eBooks and digital magazines can be downloaded for free via the PressReader, RB Digital, Overdrive or Borrowbox service.

 The Thursday Murder Club

 Such a beacon of pleasure, Kate Atkinson

 In a peaceful retirement village, four unlikely friends meet up once a week to investigate unsolved murders.
 But when a brutal killing takes place on their very doorstep, the Thursday Murder Club find themselves in the middle of their first live case.
 Elizabeth, Joyce, Ibrahim and Ron might be pushing 80 but they still have a few tricks up their sleeves.
 Can our unorthodox but brilliant gang catch the killer before it's too late?